finopsfoundation/framework/README.md

 ## How to contribute

 Contributing to finops.org and the FinOps Framework can include:
+* Participating in FinOps Foundation Special Interest Groups (SIGs) to create new content or edits for the Framework
 * Creating issues to identify problems or errors with the finops.org or the FinOps Framework
 * Edits to FinOps Framework content, definitions, images, etc.
 * Edits to playbooks, reports